 I must say that the gamification of exercise built into my Fitbit Ionic smartwatch is OK, but it does not actually motivate me to exercise.
 My reward for exercise is feeling good.

 My advice here is to avoid this distraction at all costs.
 You will need to keep feeding the App your goals and progress, and for what?
 More wasted time being distracted by your phone?
 Some artificial and meaningless trophy?

 Productivity, concentration, and achievement of goals are already gamified in getting that promotion, getting that pay rise, and the recognition from your peers that you deserve.

-One of my favorite productivity hacks, comes with the help of an app called Stay Focused.
-When working from home, Facebook and Twitter can be a major distraction.
+One of my favorite productivity hacks comes with the help of an app called Stay Focused.
+When working from home, Facebook and Twitter can be major distractions.
 StayFocusd helps avoid these distractions by restricting the amount of time you can spend on them.
 The Google Chrome extension lets you set specific time restrictions on certain websites with a 10-minute default option.
 Once your time has been used up, the sites you have selected to block can’t be accessed for the remainder of the day.
-Contributor: Lori Cheek – A NYC Based Architect & Entrepreneur, Founder and CEO of Cheekd.com
+Contributor: Lori Cheek – A NYC Based Architect & Entrepreneur, Founder, and CEO of Cheekd.com